France to unveil new economic, military strategy in Africa

 Last year, he announced the formal end of the so-called Barkhane military force after France withdrew its troops from Mali.
 French operations to help fight Islamic extremists in the Sahel region are now focusing mostly on Niger and Chad, where the country still has about 3,000 troops.

-Macron in recent years insisted any French presence in Africa should be based on “partnership” in efforts to move away from post-colonial interference.
+Macron in recent years insisted any French presence in Africa should be based on a “partnership” as part of efforts to move away from post-colonial interference.

 “Faced with the strategic threats ahead, whether it’s war in Ukraine, economic shock, pandemic shock, it’s crucial that Europe and Africa are as aligned as possible and get, let’s say, as intimate as possible in their dialogue," the French official said.